medic/cht-core/config/default/GUIDE.md

 ## Modifying Forms

-Generally, the forms are created and edited in XLSX format (a spreadsheet format that can be opened with Excel, Libreoffice, Google Sheets, or your favourite Office tool) and later converted into a XML format to upload to the instance.
-The forms are categorized into app forms (Action or Task forms such as pregnancy registration, delivery report) and contact forms (Place or Person forms).
+Generally, each form is created and edited as an [XLSForm](http://xlsform.org) file, which is an Excel spreadsheet file that uses a special notation, and can also be opened with Libreoffice, Google Sheets, or your favourite Office tool.
+The XLSForm is later converted into an [XForm](https://opendatakit.github.io/xforms-spec/) XML file to upload to the instance.
+The forms are categorized into app forms (action or task forms such as pregnancy registration, delivery report) and contact forms (Place or Person forms).

 To edit app forms, see `./forms/app/*.xlsx`.
 To edit contact forms, see `./forms/contact/*.xlsx`.